unee-t/bz-database/README.md

 #### Every Other batch of units:
 After the first batch of unit, we are creating the rest of the units if applicable.

-For each unit, the scrip assign one of the users created to one specific role for this unit:
+For each unit after the first batch of units, the script assign the unit creator as the Landlord for that unit.
 * NO Tenant.
 * NO occupant.This Tenant
 * A Landlord.
-This Landlord is also the creator and the occupant of the unit.
+This Landlord is also the creator of the unit.
 It can be ANY of the users.
 * An Agent.
 This Agent is different from the Landlord and is either:
   * Celeste (or Celeste-n if you have created n batches of users).
   * Jocelyn (or Jocelyn-n if you have created n batches of users).